imiljan/exclamate-mobile/README.md

 # exclamate-mobile
 Twitter-like mobile application build with Ionic4, Angular and ApolloClient that consumes GraphQL backend.
-This project is for trying out Ionic 4 with Angular and GraphGL in a real-world application.
+This project is for trying out Ionic 4 with Angular and GraphQL in a real-world application.

 ## Table of Contents